rohrerj/scion/doc/dev/design/FABRID.rst

 - GetRemotePolicyDescription (intra-AS)
     Is used by the endhosts of the local AS to request the policy description of a policy identifier for a remote AS.
 - GetSupportedIndicesMap (inter-AS, intra-AS)
-    Returns the policy indicies supported between each interface pair.
+    Returns the policy indices supported between each interface pair.
 - GetIndexIdentifierMap (inter-AS, intra-AS)
     Returns a map from policy identifiers to policy indices.
-    This is needed because the policy indicies have to me small (1 byte) and depend on the used AS interfaces.
+    This is needed because the policy indices have to be small (1 byte) and depend on the used AS interfaces.
 - GetLocalPolicyDescription (inter-AS, intra-AS)
     Is used to request the policy description of a policy identifier for the local AS.